-Dr. Ryan Medders is an assistant professor in the Communication Department.
+Dr. Ryan Medders is an associate professor in the Communication Department.
 He received his Ph.D. in Communication, with an emphasis in Technology & Society, from the University of California, Santa Barbara, his M.S. in Mass Communications from San Jose State University, and his B.A. in Political Science from Stanford University.
 His teaching specialization is mass communication and research methods, and he also teaches courses on political communication and international media.

 Ph.D., University of California, Santa Barbara

 B.A., Stanford University

 Medders, R. B., & Metzger, M. J. (in press).
 The role of news brands and news leads in selective exposure to political information on the Internet.
 Digital Journalism.